EmmanuelOsita/EmmanuelOsita/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Emmanuel Osita
 ======================================================================================================================================

-Data Analyst _AI/ML
+Data & Product Analyst
 ------------

-Emmanuel Osita is a Result-driven Data Analyst with a strong foundation in Artifical Intelligence and Machine Learning.
-Proven ability to uncover actionable insights from complex datasets and leverage AI-driven solutions to solve real-world problems.
-Recently contributed to the development of Pedmonie, a fintech product simplifying digital payments for African businesses.
-Passionate about leveraging data and AI to drive businesses. growth, optimize operations, and enhance customer experiences.
+Product & Data Analyst with experience in user behavior analysis, market research, and data-driven product decision-making.
+Skilled in leveraging data, AI, and analytics to identify opportunities, evaluate product performance, and support the development of scalable digital solutions.
+Passionate about building impactful, user-centered products in fintech and emerging markets.

 ###